Data Store: Files

 The tab lists key information for each file, including:

-• File Path Full path or URL to the file’s location within the data store.
+- File Path Full path or URL to the file’s location within the data store.
+For ServiceNow, this link will direct you to the file attachment on the ServiceNow site.

 View File Details